ChrL73/Diaphnea/BuildServers_Ubuntu16.md

 		curl -sL https://deb.nodesource.com/setup_9.x | sudo -E bash -
 		sudo apt-get install nodejs

-	Verify that correct versions have been installed:
+	Verify that a correct version of NodeJS has been installed:

 		node -v
-		npm -v

-	node version must be >= v9.8.0 and npm version must be >= 5.6.0
+	The version must be >= v9.11.2

 * If the computer is behind a proxy:

 		npm config set proxy http://userName:password@proxyAddress:portNumber

+* Get the latest version of npm:

+		sudo npm install -g npm@latest

+	Verify the version:

+		npm -v

+	The version must be >= 6.1.0

 * Install the npm packages the map server depends on: